 On the Tay River, historic Perth is less than 90 minutes southwest of our nation’s capital.
 You can canoe its waterways or hike the riverside trail.
 Spend a while exploring the shops of Gore Street, then pick up cheese and charcuterie from The Perth Cheese Shop (tip: the Highland Blue sheep’s cheese is a local favourite) and a treat from Perth Chocolate Works.
 Enjoy your picnic in pretty Stewart Park with its arched wooden footbridge.

-Next, check out 10 great Canadian road trips you should take at least once.
+Venturing a bit further than these day trips from Ottawa?
+Check out 10 great Canadian road trips everyone should take at least once.